• Skip to primary navigation

 Jump to Recipe Print Recipe

-This kosher recipe for Savory Butternut Squash Soup has so much flavor and texture that no one will ever believe that it's healthy!
-It is sweet and velvety and is a great starter for any Shabbat or Yom Tov meal.
+This kosher recipe for Savory Butternut Squash Soup is a comfort food that has so much flavor and texture that no one will ever believe that it's healthy!
+It is sweet and velvety and is a great starter for any Shabbat, Yom Tov, or Thanksgiving meal.
 This recipe is kosher for Passover, gluten free, dairy free, pareve, vegan, and nut free.

 butternut squash soup feature

 There is nothing like starting a Shabbat or Passover meal with a steaming hot bowl of soup.
 Traditionally, soup recipes like our Easy Shabbat Chicken Soup are served.
 We are never satisfied with just one option for our meals so we like to switch things up with soups like our Hearty Mushroom Barley Soup.
-This recipe for Butternut Squash Soup is a nice change of pace from those soups and the natural sweetness of the squash and the onions taste great with challah or matzo.
+This recipe for Butternut Squash Soup (or Roasted Pumpkin Soup as my mother likes to call it) is a nice change of pace from those soups and the natural sweetness of the roasted butternut squash and the onions taste great with challah or matzo.

 Jump to:

-• Instructions on how to make the Best Savory Butternut Squash Soup from scratch
+• How to make this Easy Savory Butternut Squash Soup Recipe from scratch

 • Recipe Variations